 My name is Nathan and I started Project Hatch in September 2019.
 Over the past few years I’ve built a few companies and love reading about startup journeys.
 A lot of my inspiration for starting and growing comes from looking at what other people are doing.
 I spend a huge amount of time researching new companies to build look into reasons some have failed such as toygaroo.

 I send out regular updates on new growth tactics and interesting startups + other projects I'm working on so please sign-up if you're interested in hearing more!

 I’m tempted to run Project Hatch ‘open’ and make business metrics publicly available - let me know if you would be interested in this.

-I often get asked what my favourite interviews are.
-Here are a few I particularly enjoyed reading:
+Here are a few interviews I particularly enjoyed reading:

 Inkbox - Tyler Handley talks about how he and his brother validated their product on Kickstarter (even though they made a loss on the campaign) and raised money to fund growth.
 Inkbox uses a skin dye from South America that has been used by tribes for thousands of years.
 Tyler raises some interesting points about how to keep a brand 'on-trend'.

 Vine Street Digital - Gemma Renton created her own agency after experiencing how challenging life can be in a typical agency.
 If a traditional agency can be profitable with unhappy staff and high turnover rates, then there must be a huge opportunity if you can run an agency people actually enjoy working for?
 She raises interesting ideas about how to hire a team, keep them motivated and manage a fully remote team.

 Rentec Direct - Nathan Miller built his product because he personally needed it.
 He then shared the product for free online, before realising people would be prepared to pay for it - something that would enable him to further improve the tool.
 A lot of the more successful founders I interview built their products because they needed it.